 This letter will serve as a recommendation for Daniel Herzberg.
-Our daughter is a freshman at Pioneer High School in Ann Arbor, Michigan, taking Geometry AC.
-When she started with Daniel, she was just beginning proofs of triangles.
+Our daughter was a freshman at Pioneer High School in Ann Arbor, Michigan, taking Geometry AC when she started with Daniel.
 She was becoming confused and we could no longer give her the help she would need.
 We called Daniel and he started seeing her immediately.

 From the first appointment, our daughter had a clearer understanding of geometry as a whole and truly understood the particular chapter/assignment she was currently working on.
 Daniel has served as our daughter’s “safety net.”
-Before she can become confused, he teaches her the mechanics and the tools she needs to succeed in geometry.
-He teaches in a clear, concise manner.
-She is not behind in geometry nor is she struggling with this class.
-She enjoys her sessions with Daniel and her grades prove what a good job he is doing for her.
-Since she is on task, she will be asking Daniel for help in studying for the unit test that will be coming up after winter break.
-She has not once complained about the difficulty of geometry since seeing Daniel.
+Before she could become confused, he taught her the mechanics and the tools she needed to succeed in geometry.
+He taught in a clear, concise manner.
+She enjoyed her sessions with Daniel and her grades proved what a good job he was doing for her.
+She also asked Daniel for help in studying for the unit test and has not once complained about the difficulty of geometry since seeing Daniel.

 We will greatly miss Daniel and all the help he has provided.